Jafarighm/jafarighm.github.io/_pages/cv.md

 Honors & Awards
 ======

+*Ferdowsi University of Mashhad*<br>
 Apr 2024<br>

-Acknowledged officially by Vice President for Socio-Cultural and Student Affairs of the Ferdowsi University of Mashhad for honorable activity during scientific membership in the Student Scientific Society.<br>
+**Acknowledged officially by Vice President for Socio-Cultural and Student Affairs of the Ferdowsi University of Mashhad for honorable activity during scientific membership in the Student Scientific Society.**<be>
+*Ferdowsi University of Mashhad*<br>
 Jan 2019